 The most important expression to the condor_startd is the START expression.
-This expression describes the conditions that must be met for a machine to run a job.
+This expression describes the conditions that must be met for a machine or slot to run a job.
 This expression can reference attributes in the machine's ClassAd (such as KeyboardIdle and LoadAvg) and attributes in a job ClassAd (such as Owner, Imagesize, and Cmd, the name of the executable the job will run).
 The value of the START expression plays a crucial role in determining the state and activity of a machine.

 The Requirements expression is used for matching machines with jobs.

-The condor_startd defines the Requirements expression by logically anding the START expression and the IS_VALID_CHECKPOINT_PLATFORM expression.
+For platforms that support standard universe jobs, the condor_startd defines the Requirements expression by logically anding the START expression and the IS_VALID_CHECKPOINT_PLATFORM expression.

-In situations where a machine wants to make itself unavailable for further matches, the Requirements expression is set to FALSE.
-When the START expression locally evaluates to TRUE, the machine advertises the Requirements expression as TRUE and does not publish the START expression.
+In situations where a machine wants to make itself unavailable for further matches, the Requirements expression is set to False.
+When the START expression locally evaluates to True, the machine advertises the Requirements expression as True and does not publish the START expression.

 Normally, the expressions in the machine ClassAd are evaluated against certain request ClassAds in the condor_negotiator to see if there is a match, or against whatever request ClassAd currently has claimed the machine.
 However, by locally evaluating an expression, the machine only evaluates the expression against its own ClassAd.
-If an expression cannot be locally evaluated (because it references other expressions that are only found in a request ad, such as Owner or Imagesize), the expression is (usually) undefined.
+If an expression cannot be locally evaluated (because it references other expressions that are only found in a request ClassAd, such as Owner or Imagesize), the expression is (usually) undefined.
 See section 4.1 for specifics on how undefined terms are handled in ClassAd expression evaluation.

 START =?= FALSESee a detailed discussion of the IS_OWNER expression in section 3.5.7.
-However, the machine locally evaluates the IS_OWNER expression to determine if it is capable of running jobs for Condor.
+However, the machine locally evaluates the IS_OWNER expression to determine if it is capable of running jobs for HTCondor.
 Any job ClassAd attributes appearing in the START expression, and hence in the IS_OWNER expression are undefined in this context, and may lead to unexpected behavior.
 Whenever the START expression is modified to reference job ClassAd attributes, the IS_OWNER expression should also be modified to reference only machine ClassAd attributes.

-NOTE: If you have machines with lots of real memory and swap space such that the only scarce resource is CPU time, consider defining JOB_RENICE_INCREMENT so that Condor starts jobs on the machine with low priority.
+NOTE: If you have machines with lots of real memory and swap space such that the only scarce resource is CPU time, consider defining JOB_RENICE_INCREMENT so that HTCondor starts jobs on the machine with low priority.
 Then, further configure to set up the machines with: